cfeduke/active_avro/README.md

      - active_admin_comments
      - ads

-In the above example our base ActiveRecord model class is `Ad` so we wildcard ignore anything that may include a collection of ads, as well as several other attributes.
+In the above example the base ActiveRecord model class is `Ad` so we wildcard ignore anything that may include a collection of ads, as well as several other attributes.
 Additionally the `ad_groups` attribute for is of the AdStatus ActiveRecord class type is also ignored.

-# Dynamic Schema Generation
+## Dynamic Schema Generation

 Generation of schemas at runtime can be done but it is costly in terms of CPU time.
 Its recommended that schemas are generated once and kept in memory for the lifetime of your application.
 In memory schemas are necessary to serialize